hannorein/rebound/README.md

   `collisions_direct.c`

   This example demonstrates how to restart a simulation using a binary file.
+A shearing sheet ring simulation is used, but the same method can be applied to any other type of simulation.

-  First, run the program with './nbody'.
+  First, run the program with `./nbody`.
   Random initial conditions are created and a restart file is written once per orbit.
-  Then, to restart the simulation, run the program with './nbody --restart restart.bin'.
+  Then, to restart the simulation, run the program with `./nbody --restart restart.bin`.